-- 9. The Critical Area Commission shall be notified of the requested variance per Section 21.54.050 prior to any administrative action by the staff and shall be notified of the action taken with regard to the requested variance within ten days of the action. - 10.
+The Critical Area Commission shall be notified of the requested variance per Section 21.54.050 prior to any administrative action by the staff and shall be notified of the action taken with regard to the requested variance within ten days of the action. - 1011.
 The request for an administrative variance and all supporting documentation shall be reviewed by the Director of Planning and Zoning per the standards set forth in Section 21.54.160.
 The Director of Planning and Zoning shall, within ten10 days, issue a decision with regard to the proposed variance as to whether the variance shall be granted, denied or granted subject to specified terms and conditions. - 11.
 The chairman of the Critical Area Commission may appeal an administrative variance granted by the Planning and Zoning Director or local approving authority.
-At this time the project will go before the Board of Appeals de novo. - C. Administrative variances shall follow the procedures in Section 21.18.020 of this Zoning Code, except that the proposed variance is subject to the standards in Section 21.54.160.
+At this time the project will go before the Board of Appeals de novo. - 12.
+The Critical Area Commission may appeal an administrative variance granted by the Planning and Zoning Director to the Board of Appeals in conformance with the provisions of Chapter 21.30. - C. Administrative variances shall follow the procedures in Section 21.18.020 of this Zoning Code, except that the proposed variance is subject to the standards in Section 21.54.160.